quentinf00/python_namespace_exercise/README.md

 mock_4 --> mock_4

 ```
+- You should not patch the `main.run` method itself (ie `main.run = lambda: print(expected output)`)
+- You should not use any external or standard python library

 **Set Up:**
 - I wrote a simple python `package` with one submodule `module1.py`  with different kind of objects: